beatrizsaldana/diseaseBurden_shared/README.md

 VCF file containing only entries in the disease ontology Disease categories.

+###

 ### ancestryComparison.pl

 ```
-./diseaseBurden_shared/ancestryComparison.pl path/to/normalized/ontology_snpFreq.txt difference(any number between 0 and 1) path/to/outFile.txt
+./diseaseBurden_shared/ancestryComparison.pl path/to/normalized/ontology_snpFreq.txt difference path/to/outFile.txt
 ```

 #### Input
 - Result of the ontology_snpFreq.pl (normalized by population size)
-- desired difference (any number between 0 and 1)
+- desired difference

 #### Output
 Ontology lines where the ancestry difference is larger than the inputed difference

+### ontologyPlots.R
+#### Script Notes
+The ontology categories of interest are hard coded in the script.

 ## Notes
 - for statistical test: consider a two tailed t-test